 The Bethsaida section, Part III: The editing

-Summary In my book, The Two Gospels of Mark: Performance and Text, I discuss the current Bethsaida section in the Gospel of Mark (Mk 6:45-8:26).
-I review the staging of each scene, and explain why I think some scenes are original and some are by an editor.
-These three blog posts build on that discussion….
+Summary In my book, The Two Gospels of Mark: Performance and Text, I discuss the Bethsaida section in the Gospel of Mark (Mk 6:45-8:26).
+I review the staging of each scene in Mark’s original performed play, and explain why I think some scenes in the narrative text are original and some are by an editor….

 The Bethsaida section, Part II: The original sequence

-Summary In Part I, I argued that the role of the blind man of Bethsaida was played by Titus Flavius Clemens.
-Clemens was honored in the scene, and Mark wrote the scene for that purpose.
-Here, I build on Part I. I discuss the second feeding miracle in the Gospel of Mark.
-I propose that…
+Summary In Part I of this series on the Bethsaida section of the Gospel of Mark, I argued that the role of the blind man of Bethsaida was played by Titus Flavius Clemens.
+Mark wrote the scene ot honor Clemens.
+Here, I build on Part I. I discuss the second feeding miracle in the Gospel…

 The Bethsaida section, Part I: The blind man of Bethsaida scene

-Summary This post extrapolates from the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
-Here, I review elements of the scene (Mk 8:22-26).
-I imagine how the scene was staged.
-I conclude that the scene made sense only in the world of the audience….
+Summary This post builds on the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
+Here, I imagine how the scene (Mk 8:22-26) was staged.
+I conclude that the scene was intended for the world of the audience.
+I argue that Mark wrote the blind…